-A fellowship at Brigham and Women’s/Harvard Medical School ensures a comprehensive education in the art and science of Sports Medicine.
+The fellowship at Brigham and Women’s/Harvard Medical School ensures a comprehensive education in the art and science of Sports Medicine.
 We believe the educational opportunity offered by our sports medicine fellowship will provide a firm foundation in the management of sports related musculoskeletal problems and the complexities of a Sports Medicine practice which should assist a graduate to rise to leadership roles within the orthopaedic community.

 The sports medicine program is comprehensive and is structured around teaching clinical and psychomotor skills to be proficient in a variety of sports medicine problems involving the shoulder, elbow, hip, knee and ankle.
-Educational instruction will include case presentations at the weekly sports education conference, assigned lecture for the weekly sports medicine conference, weekly surgical indications conference, and presentation of research assignments.

-Inpatient surgical cases include complex ligamentous reconstruction for knee dislocation, open surgical reconstruction including Laterjet procedures, total shoulder replacement, tibial and femoral osteotomies, open tendon repairs (patellar, quadriceps, and Achilles), joint preservation techniques including autogenous cartilage implantation, osteochondral grating, mosaicplasty, microfracture, and meniscal transplantation and partial knee replacements.
+Inpatient surgical cases include complex ligamentous reconstruction for knee dislocation, open surgical reconstruction including Latarjet procedures, total shoulder replacement, tibial and femoral osteotomies, open tendon repairs (patellar, quadriceps, and Achilles), joint preservation techniques including autogenous cartilage implantation, osteochondral grating, mosaicplasty, microfracture, and meniscal transplantation and partial knee replacements.

-The duration of the fellowship is one year and the fellow will be expected to be proficient in surgical and nonsurgical options and knowledge of the basic science and research upon which surgical procedures are based.
 Participation in basic science and clinical research projects will be encouraged throughout the year with instruction on study design and preparation, presentation, and manuscript preparation.

 Financial support is provided for presentation of research projects at national meetings.

 The Brigham and Women's Sports Medicine Fellowship participates in the SF Match.
-Therefore, all applicants should apply by logging onto www.sfmatch.org
+Therefore, all applicants should apply by logging onto: www.sfmatch.org.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.